 Liveable City Digital Twin Pilot: Analytics for agile decision making

-A robust city modelling framework is essential if local, state and national governments and communities are to work together across complex multi-sectoral problems to improve urban liveability and climate adaptability.
-Currently there is a lack of a publicly available, broadscale 3D digital representation of the impact of the urban landscape and building design on urban heat islands, street shading and walkability.
-This project aims to develop a demonstration digital twin which will embed the required analytics within a 3D city modelling framework to address these critical challenges within the built environment.
+A robust city modelling framework is essential if local, state and national governments are to move towards sustainable built environments and work together across complex multi-sectoral problems to drive impact on urban liveability and climate adaptability.
+Currently there is a lack of a publicly available, broadscale 3D digital information of the impact of the urban landscape and building design on urban heat islands, street shading and walkability.
+This project aims to develop a demonstration Digital Twin which will embed the required analytics within a 3D city modelling framework to address these critical challenges within the built environment.